 The transformer model (Figure 3) used in this work is the model from the 2017 publication Attention is all you need.
 It uses four encoder-decoder layers and eight parallel attention heads.
 The attention has a dimension size of 512 and the feed-forward networks have a dimension size of 2048.
-Here the number of rows and columns corresponds to our image feature vectors, so for the InceptionV3, the feature vector size is eight and for the EfficientNet-B3 it is ten.
+Here the number of rows and columns corresponds to our image features extracted into a vector format, so for the InceptionV3, the feature vector size is 8x8x2048 and for the EfficientNet-B3 it is 10x10x1536.
 A drop out of 0.1 is used to avoid overfitting.